In the Name of the Law (1922 film): Working title

-Another alternate title for this movie is incorrectly listed as "The Discard" or "Discard."
-The mix-up probably occurred because filming started on "The Discard" (name later changed to The Third Alarm) in July 1922.
-This date would coincide with the July 9 premiere of "In the Name of the Law."
+Another alternate title for this movie is incorrectly listed as The Discard or Discard.
+The mix-up probably occurred because filming started on The Discard (name later changed to The Third Alarm) in July 1922.
+This date would coincide with the July 9 premiere of In the Name of the Law.

-Post production
+Post-production

 Studios

-The film's controlling studio is listed as "United Studios," not "R-C Studio."
+The film's controlling studio is listed as "United Studios", not "R-C Studio".
 The United Studios advertisement states - "... the unlimited facilities, equipment, and highly specialized staff have made the United Studios the most economically operated motion picture plant available to independent producers."
-The explanation for this is R-C would not have its own filming facilities until 1922.
+The explanation for this is R-C would not have its filming facilities until 1922.